Henry Clifford, 10th Baron Clifford: "Shepherd Lord"

 The topographer Thomas Dunham Whitaker expressed doubt as to the 'shepherd lord' story's veracity in 1821.
 More recently, the historian K. B. McFarlane has gone further, arguing that it was probably "apocryphal", and J. R. Lander calls it "very dubious indeed".
-James Ross has pointed out that Clifford was pardoned by EdwardIV in 1472 and could hardly have been in danger from the King thereafter.
+James Ross has pointed out that Clifford was pardoned by Edward IV in 1472 and could hardly have been in danger from the King thereafter.
 Further, he notes, as early as 1466 Clifford was named publicly as receiving a bequest of a sword and a silver bowl by Henry Harlington of Craven.
 This argues that the young lord could not have been difficult to find, comments Ross.
 He also, though, suggests that Clifford may well have kept a low profile after Towton, if only temporarily: "it may not have been with a shepherd, but surely Clifford was in hiding in secret somewhere".
 Malay also suggests that "in all likelihood, he spent only a few years in rural retreat" in Cumberland.
 Clifford's biographer Henry Summerson, writing in the Oxford Dictionary of National Biography, also refutes the theory, "later stories to the contrary notwithstanding, that the seven-year-old Henry Clifford was ever pursued by vengeful Yorkists".
 Summerson notes, for example, that Hall wrote that Clifford—due to his upbringing by remote shepherds—was illiterate.
 In reality, says Summerson, Clifford "was later to be not just literate but even bookish, owning volumes on law and medicine".
 Summerson agrees that "it may be that the Clifford heir thought it prudent to keep a low profile" in the early years of the new regime.
 While the medievalist Vivienne Rock subscribes to the theory that Clifford grew up ill-educated, she agrees that in later life "he did become an able administrator for his substantial estates".
 (Note: Ross argues that, notwithstanding Summerson's hypothesis, "it would seem strange that, if Clifford's whereabouts were known, he was not taken into custody.
 He was a potential focus for Lancastrian resistance, his lands were valuable, and securing his person would give those in possession [Warwick and Gloucester] rather greater security of title".)